 We chose to stay at The Aspen Inn in Fort Klamath, as we thought the kids would get a kick out of staying in one of the A-Frame cabins there-and we were right.
-I also recommend the Union Creek Resort.
-They have 23 cabins of varying sizes, all of which have been or are in the process of being remodeled.
-The cabin we toured here was nicely appointed and would have been great for a large family or a couple of families traveling together.
 For additional lodging options between May and October, click here.

 Where to Eat